stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Please, Havelock,” said the ghost.
 “You can spare a minute or two?
 It may have been three years for you but it has been an eternity for me.
 Is Bill well?”

 “He's fine,” said Havelock shortly.
-“He sends his regards but you know how he feels about... this kind of thing.”
+“He sends his regards but you know how he feels about… this kind of thing.”

 “Good old Bill,” said the ghost.
 It continued to smile its sad smile.
 “He never had much patience for this kind of foolishness.
 He always wanted to remember people the way they were when they were alive.
 Alive, and warm, and capable of joy.”

-“Edmund...”
+“Edmund…”

 “I know, Ambrose.
 I know.
 You wouldn't do this unless it was very important.
 That's what makes it so sad.
 I wish you'd come speak to me more often.
 It gets lonely, here, with only the dead for company.”